 Bill and journal room employees will be located in the bill and journal room, which is located on the ground floor in the legislative wing of the State Capitol.
-Except for the photocopier and fax machine referred to in the last paragraph of this section, as being provided by the contractor, equipment and supplies will be provided by the Legislative Assembly.
+Except for the photocopier and fax machine referred to in the last paragraph of this section as being provided by the contractor, equipment and supplies will be provided by the Legislative Assembly.
 This includes envelopes, address labels, and postage for documents required to be mailed.

-The contractor, through its onsite supervisor, is accountable to the Chief Clerk of the House with respect to requests from representatives and is accountable to the Secretary of the Senate with respect to requests from senators.
+The contractor, through its onsite bill and journal room services supervisor, is accountable to the Chief Clerk of the House with respect to requests from representatives and is accountable to the Secretary of the Senate with respect to requests from senators.

-The contractor must provide a bill and journal room services supervisor.
+The contractor must provide an onsite bill and journal room services supervisor.
 The supervisor is to:

-1. Supervise employees of the contractor and provide for flexible work schedules.
-Bill and journal room service should be provided between the hours of 7:00 a.m. to 5:30 p.m. on each legislative day.
+Supervise employees of the contractor and provide for flexible work schedules.
+Bill and journal room service should be provided between the hours of 7:30 a.m. to 5:00 p.m. on each legislative day.
 On any Friday when both houses have recessed before 3:00 p.m., the room may be closed at 4:00 p.m.
-During any extended recess beyond Saturday and Sunday, bill and journal room service should be provided the day after the Legislative Assembly recesses
+During any extended recess beyond Saturday and Sunday, bill and journal room service should be provided the day after the Legislative Assembly recesses and the day before the Legislative Assembly is to reconvene.

-- and the day before the Legislative Assembly is to reconvene. - 2.
-Assign work to the employees. - Supervise the process for ensuring appropriate handling of subscription requests and requests made by telephone or mail. - Answer the telephone and delegate this responsibility when necessary. - Work with the Legislative Council staff in determining the appropriate number of bills, resolutions, journals, daily calendars, weekly hearing schedules, and bill status reports to be printed. - 6.
-Collect subscription fees and transmit those fees along with the completed subscription forms to the Legislative Council office.
+- 2. Assign work to the employees. - Supervise the process for ensuring appropriate handling of subscription requests and requests made by telephone or mail. - 4.
+Ensure that the employees are proficient and diplomatic in responding to requests. - 5.
+Answer the telephone and delegate this responsibility when necessary. - Work with the Legislative Council staff in determining the appropriate number of bills, resolutions, journals, daily calendars, weekly hearing schedules, and bill status reports to be printed. - Collect subscription fees and transmit those fees along with the completed subscription forms to the Legislative Council office.